Why did the Romans build aqueducts and sewers?

 Nobody knows whether Roman women used these public bathrooms along with the men, but there aren’t any separate women’s rooms, so they probably did.

 Unlike latrines in China, in Rome people sat down to go to the bathroom.
+They didn’t have toilet paper, so they used bits of broken pottery (rounded off so they weren’t sharp) instead.

 Roman sewers – pipes and storm drains